okonomichiyaki/supercat/000-SUPERCAT.md

 <#ifdef campaign>
 ## Setup (Act I)

-Choose a difficulty mode (see page 3) which will determine turn order.
+Choose difficulty modifiers (see page 3) which will determine turn order.
 Set up the game according to the Blighted Reach rulebook, but make changes at the steps listed below.

 **1.B.** If playing on "normal" or "harder" difficulty, give the initiative marker to a bot, and seat the player(s) last in turn order.

-**2.B.** Assign "A" Fates using any method you like.
-Suggestion: Each player draws 2 "A" Fate cards and chooses one secretly as in a multiplayer game, then assign each bot an "A" Fate card selected randomly from the remaining cards.
+**2.B.** Assign "A" Fates using any method you like. *(suggestion: the player draws 2 "A" Fate cards and chooses one, then randomly assign each bot an "A" Fate card)*

 **2.G-H.** When the bot places a building, randomly select an empty building slot from among those eligible.
 The first building each bot places will be a city and the second will be a starport. *If a bot is the Believer, check that Fate's procedures for special instructions.*